schillerlab/sc-toolbox/docs/contributing.rst

 Note that the package will solely be installed inside the Poetry virtual environment.
 Read the Poetry documentation to understand how to activate the environment and how to install further packages such as Scanpy into it.
-Alternatively you can activate a virtual environment (e.g. Conda) before installing sc-toolbox.
-It will then automatically be installed into your existing virtual environment.

 .. _Poetry: https://python-poetry.org/
 .. _Nox: https://nox.thea.codes/